elfcms/infobox/README.md

 This project is licensed under the MIT License.
 You are free to use, copy, modify, and distribute the code, provided that this notice and the original license are retained.

+## ⚖️ Disclaimer

+This module is provided "as is" without any warranties or guarantees of any kind, either express or implied.
+Use it at your own risk.
+The developers are not responsible for any damage, data loss, or other issues that may arise from the use of this module.

 **Please include a link to the original repository when using this software:**
 [https://github.com/elfcms/infobox](https://github.com/elfcms/infobox)